-Now, let’s see how a rational person will act in different situation:
+Now, let’s see how a rational person will act in different situations:

 How Rational People Act?

 When a situation occurs, they’ll rarely act immediately, unless they already know how they should respond.
-They’ll think about the possible options, evaluate and consider what’s the best long-term decision.
+They’ll think about the possible options, evaluate and consider what’s the best long-term decision (this is slow thinking).
 Surviving and feeling good is still something they consider but they can postpone the pleasant feeling for a while.

 Let’s observe the same examples as before: If the rational person is on a diet he won’t eat the chocolate cake.
-He knows that the time is not right for sugar; He also doesn’t get involved in fast-bucks programs because he knows that you can’t make money without putting the needed hours; No matter how many ads you throw at his face, he won’t buy unless he really needs something.
+He knows that the time is not right for sugar; He also doesn’t get involved in fast-bucks programs because he knows that you can’t make money without putting in the needed hours; No matter how many ads you throw at his face, he won’t buy unless he really needs something.

 Rational people think a couple of moves ahead.
 Their decisions are based on logic and discipline.
-This type of behavior is advanced because it puts on hold the initial desires, make assessment of everything around and acts only if the future self is going to benefit from the situation.
+This type of behavior is advanced because it puts on hold the initial desires, makes an assessment of everything around, and acts only if the future self is going to benefit from the situation.

 The guys in the dictionary already have the proper description: “A rational person is someone who is sensible and is able to make decisions based on intelligent thinking rather than on emotion.”2

 I believe you got the idea.
 If you’re making decisions based on your emotions, you’re an irrational person and you’re most probably in debt, lonely, addicted to something (alcohol, cigarettes, social media, tv), overweight, constantly looking for the perfect job.3

 Since we’ve covered in detail how these two types behave, let’s see how we can become more rational in our decisions so we won’t have to ask our parents for money so often.